 Since a .jar file is just a zip file, we can easily extract the contents and take a look.
 If we do, we’ll see that there are two files:

 - /colors/My Darcula scheme.xml – the color scheme itself.
 The filename will be different for each plugin, and is based on the name of the color scheme defined in the IDE.

 If we take a look at the plugin.xml file, we can see that’s it contains standard plugin metadata, compatibility requirements and registration for the color scheme itself.

 <id>color.scheme.My Darcula scheme</id>

 <vendor email="email@example.com" url="https://github.com/citizenmatt/MyDarculaScheme">Matt Ellis</vendor>

-My colour scheme, based on Darcula, but with added green.
+My color scheme, based on Darcula, but with added green.

 Several tweaks to make it more awesomer.